 Interestingly a lot of Jamaica’s future success is owed to a pioneer American Coach Bud Winter.

 In 2011, Jamaica had seven 100-meter sprinters under 10 seconds, the Holy Grail for the distance.
 So did the United States.
-While Jamaica has just 2.8 million people compared to 312 million for the U.S. Yet its sprinters have surpassed Americans at the top levels of the premier event in track and field.
+While Jamaica has just 2.8 million people compared to 312 million for the U.S., its sprinters have surpassed Americans at the top levels of the premier event in track and field.

-While the obvious question is, how could Jamaica, with less than 1 percent of the population of the US, dominate the 100 meters in recent years after Americans dominated it for decades?
+While the obvious question is, how could Jamaica, with less than 1 percent of the US’s population, dominate the 100 meters in recent years after Americans dominated it for decades?